 This blog post will serve as a master post containing any OFFICIAL (that is, trailers, teasers, TV spots, or official tie-in material, panels, actor accounts or confirmations) information we have received about The Force Awakens (2015) so far.
-NOTHING unofficial will be reported here: this post will contain no rumors unless officially confirmed, so this… Continue reading What do we know about The Force Awakens?
+NOTHING unofficial will be reported here: this post will contain no rumors unless officially confirmed, so this post will be generally free from true spoilers the average fan could not find easy access to.
+Continue reading “What do we know about The Force Awakens?”

 A lot of people say that a Christian is called to be a priest, king, and prophet when they are joined to Christ.
 This post is merely speculative, based on the work of Peter Leithart and James Jordan, but I would like to find a basis to defend that idea (if it is worth defending) and hopefully cause a conversation.

 I take a preterist view of biblical prophecy, which means I believe that most biblical prophecy was fulfilled in the Apostolic Age.
 I take most of Revelation, the Olivet Discourse, and Petrine epistles as referring to the destruction of Jerusalem in 70 AD rather than some far off, Left-Behind-esque notion.
 I do not mean to prove preterism in this post, only to show that it is a consistent option through 2 Peter.

 Some people have asked me why I think the Bible doesn’t seem to explicitly condemn people who have more than one wife.
 Usual examples of this include David and Solomon, both of whom don’t seem to be called out on their polygamy.
 Abraham, too, had many wives but he is never called out either.
 Does this mean that the Bible accepts polygamous relationships?